 3. Take your time

 It can take up to 20 minutes for our satiety signals to kick in and indicate fullness, so if you are eating in a hurry the chances of overeating increase significantly.
 Rather than scoffing down your food, try and chew your food 10 times before swallowing.
 This allows for better digestion and also gives you more time to realise you are full.
 This technique will also allow you to better appreciate your food and focus on the taste and how the nutrients are benefiting you.
-You may benefit from taking tyrosine, an amino acid that stimulates the reward system of the brain and can reduce food cravings and excessive hunger.

 4. Don’t eat straight from the packet